parthtr9/cse15l-lab-reports/Lab_Report1.md

        System.out.println(content);
     }
    ```
    >Prints the content of the argument file.
 Works as intended, printing all the file content.
+This is not an error.

 ---
 ---